mariapana/hardware-software-interface/labs/lab-04/reading/x86-architecture-family.md

 Therefore, when talking about the code:

 > ```assembly
->   cmp eax, 0
+>   cmp rax, 0
 >   jl negative
 > ```

 The jump to the `negative` label will be made only if the value in eax is less than `0`.
-The `eax - 0` subtraction is evaluated and if the result is negative(and so, eax is negative), the jump will be made.\
+The `rax - 0` subtraction is evaluated and if the result is negative (and so, rax is negative), the jump will be made.\
 When have comparisons with `0`, the same thing can be done more efficiently using the `test` instruction:

 > ```assembly
->   test eax, eax
+>   test rax, rax
 >   jl negative
 >```